apache/tvm/docs/dev/index.rst

 - The `Logical Architecture Components`_ section describes the logical components.
   The sections after are specific guides focused on each logical component, organized by the component's name.
-- Feel free to also checkout the :ref:`dev-how-to` for useful development tips.
+- Feel free to also check out the :ref:`dev-how-to` for useful development tips.

 This guide provides a few complementary views of the architecture.
 First, we review a single end-to-end compilation flow and discuss the key data structures and the transformations.